14 Zig interoperability with C

 14.5 Passing C structs across Zig functions

 Now that we have learned how to create/declare C objects in our Zig code, we need to learn how to pass these C objects as inputs to Zig functions.
 As I described at Section 14.4, we can freely pass these C objects as inputs to C code that we call from our Zig code.
-But what about passing these C objects as inputs to Zig functions?
+But what about passing these C objects to Zig functions?

 In essence, this specific case requires one small adjustment in the Zig function declaration.
 All you need to do, is to make sure that you pass your C object by reference to the function, instead of passing it by value.
 To do that, you have to annotate the data type of the function argument that is receiving this C object as “a pointer to the C struct”, instead of annotating it as “an instance of the C struct”.